 In these facilities, well newborn babies, as opposed to 'neonates', will be covered by maternity inpatient casemix.
 In general, we expect well newborns to group to AR-DRG P68D Neonate, Admission Weight >= 2500g without Significant GI or Ventilation >= 96 hrs, >= 37 Complete Weeks Gestation, Minor Complexity and be counted under the maternity inpatient casemix purchase unit W10.01.

+Well newborn babies where purchaser code is NOT 20, 34, 35 are excluded from maternity casemix and will be allocated a excluded purchase unit of ‘EXCLU’.

 The rules in sections 5.2.10 to 5.2.15 all relate to secondary and tertiary maternity facilities only.